 Before applying to the Board, applicants who are eligible to apply via the Competent Authority pathway must apply to the Australian Medical Council (AMC) for primary source verification (PSV) of their qualifications.

 IMGs should apply directly to the Board for provisional registration, via the Competent Authority pathway.
 IMGs must provide evidence of meeting the criteria of one of the competent authority categories, together with their application.
 In addition, all IMGs are required to comply with the Board’s registration standards.

 IMGs registered via the Competent Authority pathway will undertake a period of practice in either supervised hospital-based positions or supervised positions in general practice in Australia.

 IMGs may be required to undertake a pre-employment structured clinical interview (PESCI), prior to having their application for provisional registration considered by the Board.
-Further information is available on the PESCI page and from your local AHPRA office.
+Further information is available on the PESCI page.

 All hospital-based and general practice positions, including supervision arrangements, must be approved by the Board, prior to the IMG starting in the proposed position.
 In addition, any changes during the registration period must be approved by the Board, prior to the change occurring.
-Further information about supervision is available in the Board’s Guidelines for supervised practice.
+Further information about supervision is available on the Supervision page.

 IMGs on the Competent Authority pathway who also have specialist qualifications may also apply to the relevant specialist medical college for specialist recognition assessment if they wish to gain specialist registration in Australia.